-- That in accordance with section 235(b) of the Local Government Regulation 2012, Council is satisfied that because of the specialised nature of the services to be provided it would be impractical or disadvantageous for the Council to seek quotes for the services. - 2.
-That Council enters into an agreement with FAN as described in this report. - 3.
+- 1. That in accordance with section 235(b) of the Local Government Regulation 2012, Council is satisfied that because of the specialised nature of the services to be provided it would be impractical or disadvantageous for the Council to seek quotes for the services. - 2.
+That Council enters into an agreement with the Food and Agribusiness Network (FAN) as described in this report. - 3.
 That the Chief Executive Officer be authorised to take all action necessary, including but not limited to, negotiating, making, amending, signing and discharging the agreement with FAN for the work specified in this report and any required variations of the agreement on Council's behalf.